Anfid/cosy-gruvbox.kak/README.md

 ### Without plugin manager

-Place a symbolic link or copy `cory-gruvbox.kak` to your `colors` folder at Kakoune configuration folder.
+Place a symbolic link or copy `cosy-gruvbox.kak` to your `colors` folder at Kakoune configuration folder.

 ## Special thanks